 Restrictions on where voucher holders can live.

+Restriction or allowance of provision of housing or services to persons experiencing homelessness, such as limiting transitional shelters, day shelters, soup kitchens, or other provision of services

 Private Discrimination The term “private discrimination” refers here to discrimination in the private housing market that is illegal under the Fair Housing Act or related civil rights statutes.
 This may include, but is not limited to, discrimination by landlords, property managers, home sellers, real estate agents, lenders, homeowners’ associations, and condominium boards.
 Some examples of private discrimination include:

 Refusal of housing providers to rent to individuals because of a protected characteristic.